JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 18.
 19.

-If this was too much content, you can always use a LLMs to summarize the YT Videos, like this one, or like:
+If this was too much content, you can always use a LLMs to summarize the YT Videos, like these ones:

 * https://github.com/DevRico003/youtube_summarizer